 Knapsack Know-How—in addition to granola bars and plenty of water (which will not only keep you hydrated but also reduce the chances of painful swelling in your feet and ankles), you should include a few other items in your backpack.
 Blisters, though small, can ruin a hike.
 Pack moleskin and use it as soon as you notice rubbing or a sore spot on your foot.
 It’s also a good idea to have wraps or elastic bandages in case of an ankle sprain and bandages and antibiotic ointment for minor scrapes or insect bites.

 Foot and ankle injuries require immediate medical attention.
-If you fall, twist an ankle, or injure your feet or ankles in any way while hiking, contact our Long Beach office by calling (562) 420-9800 as soon as possible.
+If you fall, twist an ankle, or injure your feet or ankles in any way while hiking, contact our Long Beach office in Douglas Park, CA by calling (562) 420-9800 as soon as possible.
 Until you can get in to see us, follow the RICE regimen: Rest, Ice, Compression, and Elevation.